-Each of our Adult and Teen jujitsu classes is conducted by our head instructor, Sensei Damien Wright or one of our certified lead instructors.
+Each of our Adult and Teen jujitsu classes is conducted by our head instructor, Sensei Damien Wright or one of our certified and experienced lead instructors.

 Meditative breathing exercises begin each class.
 After this, as the student’s mind begins to focus and find quiet clarity, rigorous conditioning and cardio exercises can be expected, customarily followed by a stretching routine.
 All of this is meant to prepare the body and mind to receive the training.

 Traditional techniques and eclectic variations are then explored, and methods of reaching them efficiently and thoughtlessly are drilled.
 In some classes, exercises in sparring (contending with a training partner using protective equipment) and randori (a free-style practice of jujitsu techniques in non-rehearsed movement against one or more attackers) are used to further refine our understanding of human movement in the application of our techniques.